5.8 Sanctuary, 5.4-5.10c

 , it does not seem to get much use.

 From the name, you would guess that this crag has a ton of moderates, especially of the namesake grade.
 Wrong.
-Actually, it has just five routes, and one is not, in my opinion, worth doing except as a scramble to go up and set a toprope.
+Actually, it has just five routes, and one is not, in my opinion, worth doing except as a scramble to go up and set a toprope for the other routes.

-Of the three routes that are worth doing, one is a 5.7, the second is a 5.9, and the third is a 5.8.
+Of the three routes that are worth doing, one is a 5.8, the second is a 5.9+, and the third is a 5.8+ (this is in accordance with the local guidebook; some other websites rate each one slightly lower).
 There is a 5.10c as well, though it is really a variation of the 5.9.
-So maybe the name comes from 5.8 being the mean of the three main routes and from the fact that it is only a quarter-mile away from a very popular crag yet sees light traffic by comparison.
+So maybe the name comes from two of the three main routes being 5.8 and from the fact that it is only a quarter-mile away from a very popular crag yet sees light traffic by comparison.

 Why does it see light traffic?
-I don't know for sure, but my guess is that the bigger crag with more routes is closer, that there is only one bolted route, and that in an area where bolted routes are the norm a lot of people do not know how to build toprope anchors and have little trad experience (three routes here could probably be done trad).
+I don't know for sure, but my guess is that the bigger crag with more routes is closer, that there is only one bolted route, and that in an area where bolted routes are the norm a lot of people either do not know how to build toprope anchors or do not have the gear to do so.

 This small crag has several things going for it, though: